 Most hostels in Aveiro are residential, quirky, and very well maintained, with many of them offering water sport activities in the summer.
 Aveiro is not a large city, and many of the hostels in Aveiro are converted from residential homes.
 The standard of accommodation is usually very good and well designed for communal living in the quiet atmosphere of this little city.

-Written by local enthusiast for Aveiro hostels
+Written by Travel Expert Aveiro

 Steph